peterwilliams97/strings/rolling_hash/README.md

 Rolling Hash
 ============
-Testing using a rolling hash as a noise filter of regular expression parsing.
+Testing using a rolling hash as a noise filter for regular expression parsing.

 Rough Plan
 ----------
 rough_plan.cpp and rough_plan.h sketch out how the rolling hash noise filter would work with regex's.
+A (fast) hash lookup is made on data before a full regex is applied to it.

 Performance Estimates
 ---------------------